 Each member of the Club who shall have the right to vote shall be entitled to one vote at any meeting of the Club regardless of the number of shares owned by such member.

 Section 4: Limitations on Transfer and Sale

 Shares of the capital stock may be transferred or sold only to the Club or to persons who have been approved for membership in the Club.
-Each person, by becoming a member of the Club and holder of shares of the capital stock, agrees with each other such person that upon the cessation of membership, for whatever reason, his or her shares of capital stock will be surrendered to the Club to be held in custody of the Secretary of the Club until purchased either by a new member or by the Club itself.
-Upon surrender, the shares certificate becomes void.
+Each person, by becoming a member of the Club and holder of shares of the capital stock, agrees with each other such person that upon the cessation of membership, for whatever reason, his or her shares of capital stock shall be surrendered to the Club to be held in custody of the Secretary of the Club until purchased either by a new member or by the Club itself.
+Upon surrender, the shares certificate shall become void.
 The Club, upon purchase of the shares or upon release of the shares to a new member, shall reimburse the former member the subscription price, which he or she paid for the shares.

 Each holder of the capital stock further agrees with each other such person that upon cessation of the membership and the surrendering of the shares of the Club, that person shall pay to the Club any indebtedness owed by that member at that time.
-Until such payment is made, such indebtedness, which shall include but not be limited to dues and fees, shall operate as lien on the subscription price of the shares to be reimbursed to the former member, and will be deducted from the amount to be reimbursed.
+Until such payment is made, such indebtedness, which shall include but not be limited to dues and fees, shall operate as a lien on the subscription price of the shares to be reimbursed to the former member, and shall be deducted from the amount to be reimbursed.

 Any unsurrendered shares held by a person whose membership ceased by virtue of the default provisions of Article VI, Section 6 of these Bylaws shall be canceled if unsurrendered after one year from the date of default, and may be reissued.

 Each stock certificate shall bear the signature of the President or Vice President and the Secretary of the Club and the official seal of the Club and shall have plainly printed or engraved upon it a copy of Sections 3 and 4 of Article VII of the Bylaws.